iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 - Two `AliasMaterial`s, *Silty-Sand 1* and *Silty-Sand 2* could be created (and the original *Silty-Sand* would only be used indirectly); or
 - One `AliasMaterial`, *Silty-Sand 2* could be created (and the original *Silty-Sand* Material would be used both directly and indirectly).

+### UnknownMaterial

+`UnknownMaterial` exists to fill the role of an `IMaterial` when the material is not known.
+For example, if `MaterialDepthRange`s are inserted in gaps of `Borehole` data, there will need to be a material associated with each new `MaterialDepthRange`.
+There is always a single `UnknownMaterial` in any `GeoInterpretationConfiguration` submodel.

 ### IGeologicalHistoryProvider